The Allergy Season Basics:

 Please call us today, or request an appointment to schedule service now.

-The most common outdoor allergens are grass and tree pollen and these are what are typically referred to when discussing seasonal allergies.
+The most common outdoor allergens are grass and tree pollen and these are what are typically referred to when discussing seasonal allergies in Toronto, Ontario.
 Pollen plays a vital role in plant reproduction.
 But one should keep in mind that microspores can be dangerous for allergy sufferers and can trigger a massive reaction.
 Pollen levels peak in spring and summer, hence this is typically thought of as allergy season.

 However, in terms of air quality, if you have allergies, it is not just spring and summer when you may have symptoms.
 Dust and dust mites are another common allergen and these are commonly found inside our homes.
 Other common allergens include mold, fungi, household cleaning products, and pollutants from exhaust fumes.
 So, even if you withdraw from poor outdoor air quality, you may still have allergy problems.